mxstbr/mxstbr.github.io/_posts/2016-11-25-inline-styles-vs-css-in-js.md

 ## CSS-in-JS

+CSS-in-JS libraries let you write your styles in JavaScript too, just like inline styles, but then they take those styles and inject an actual string of CSS in a `<style>` tag into the DOM.

 CSS-in-JS does not have native support in React, but there are lots of different libraries to make CSS-in-JS happen.
-CSS-in-JS libraries let you write your styles in JavaScript, but then they take those styles and inject an actual string of CSS in a `<style>` tag into the DOM.

 Let's take a look at what using CSS-in-JS looks like at the example of [`aphrodite`](https://github.com/khan/aphrodite):